awslabs/mountpoint-s3-csi-driver/tests/e2e/README.md

 - CSI driver integration with Kubernetes
 - Data persistence with pre-provisioned PVs
 - Volume mounting and unmounting
+- Mount options and permission handling
+- Multi-volume and multi-pod scenarios

+Custom test suites provide specialized validation for S3-specific functionality.
+For details on these custom tests, see the [Custom Test Suites README](customsuites/README.md).

 ## Running Tests